Highway 401: Multi-vehicle crash causes major delays near Leslie

 Published Saturday, September 7, 2019 5:16PM EDT

-One person is critically injured after a multi-vehicle collision on Highway 401 near Leslie.
+An 86-year-old woman is dead and 10 other people including three children are injured after a multi-vehicle collision on Highway 401 near Leslie.